barryclark/jekyll-now/_cultures/2022-06-24-a-song-of-entropy-and-toil.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Aha!
 There is no Agile Transformation.
 It is just a constant fight against entropy that keeps organizations away from functioning optimal.
 And a mean to do that most efficiently is the Improvement Kata. <a href="https://twitter.com/RealMikeRother?ref_src=twsrc%5Etfw">@RealMikeRother</a> <a href="https://twitter.com/jonsmart?ref_src=twsrc%5Etfw">@jonsmart</a></p>&mdash; Lars (@bob5ec) <a href="https://twitter.com/bob5ec/status/1537897257613217793?ref_src=twsrc%5Etfw">June 17, 2022</a></blockquote>

-Basierend auf dieser These kann eine Organisation als isoliertes System angesehen werden.
-Das System als solches wird Verlangsamt durch diverse Faktoren wie:
+Based on this thesis, an organization can be viewed as an isolated system.
+The system as such is slowed down by various factors like:
-* Konstanter Wandel (jeder möchte Veränderung - keiner sich selbst jedoch verändern)
+* Constant change (everyone wants change - but no one wants to change themselves).
-* Kommunikation - je mehr Abhängigkeiten zwischen den Komponenten bestehen, desto träger wird das System (Boards, Gremien, Teamübergreifende- und Teaminterne Kommunikation, ...)
+* Communication - the more interdependencies there are between the components, the more sluggish the system becomes (boards, committees, inter-team and intra-team communication, ...)
-* Prozess Dschungel und starre Traditionen
+* Process jungle and rigid traditions
-* Historie - Vom Altsystem bis zu historischen Rollen und Artefakte
+* History - from legacy system to historical roles and artifacts
-* vieles mehr ...
+* much more ...

-Die meisten Punkte die hier auf die Entropie des Systems einwirken, haben jedoch eine andere Ursache.
+However, most of the points that affect the entropy of the system here have a different cause.
 Google expresses this on their SRE (Site Reliability Engineering) website) by the term toil:

 > "So what is toil?
 Toil is the kind of work tied to running a production service that tends to be manual, repetitive, automatable, tactical, devoid of enduring value, and that scales linearly as a service grows.
 Not every task deemed toil has all these attributes, but the more closely work matches one or more of the following descriptions, the more likely it is to be toil:"
 - [Google](https://landing.google.com/sre/sre-book/chapters/eliminating-toil/)